rlworkgroup/garage/docs/user/max_resource_usage.md

 ...
 ```

-We can see that there are 4 `ray::SamplerWor` processes running, which are
+We can see that there are 4 `ray::SamplerWorker` processes running, which are
 parallelled workers for sampling.

 ## Use GPU